 Wikileaks founder Julian Assange denied bail by London court

-WikiLeaks founder Julian Assange, who is fighting extradition from Britain to the United States, was denied bail on Wednesday after his lawyers said he should be released because he was at high risk of contracting the coronavirus in prison.
+WikiLeaks founder Julian Assange, who is fighting extradition from Britain to the United States, was denied bail on Wednesday after his lawyers said he should be released because he was highly vulnerable to the coronavirus.

 Assange remained holed up in the embassy for seven years.
 He was eventually dragged out after Ecuador revoked his asylum.
-He is being held at Belmarsh Prison in London.
+Fitzgerald told the court that Assange had a partner who had lived in Britain for more than 20 years and that if he were granted bail he would live with her.
+He added that the couple had children, though he did not give their ages.

+WikiLeaks enraged the U.S. government a decade ago by publishing thousands of secret U.S. documents.
+Assange's supporters see him as a champion of free speech exposing abuses of power and hypocrisy by Washington.
+The U.S. authorities counter that he is not wanted because he embarrassed them but rather because he endangered informants, dissidents and rights activists in countries including Iraq, Iran and Afghanistan.

+Fitzgerald said that with Belmarsh on lockdown, it was impossible for lawyers to speak to Assange to prepare his case for the second part of the extradition hearing, due to resume on May 18.
+But Clair Dobbin, a lawyer representing the U.S. authorities, argued that the risk that Assange would once again abscond to avoid extradition was so high that it was insurmountable.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)